Living in Guatemala

 We asked people how much they someone comfortably live on in Guatemala, they wrote:

 "The cost of living in Guatemala is generally quite affordable.
 Basic necessities such as food, transportation, and housing are relatively inexpensive compared to other countries in the region.
 Eating out at restaurants is also quite affordable, with meals costing around $5-10 USD.
 Utilities such as electricity and water are also relatively inexpensive.
-Overall, Guatemala is a great place to live if you are looking for an affordable lifestyle," commented one expat who made the move to Guatemala.
+Overall, Guatemala is a great place to live if you are looking for an affordable lifestyle," remarked one expat living in Guatemala.

 "The cost of living in Guatemala is generally lower than in many other countries.
 However, the cost of living in the capital city of Guatemala City is higher than in other parts of the country.
 The rental price for a nice 1 bedroom apartment in Guatemala City is around $400 USD per month, while a nice 2 bedroom apartment is around $600 USD per month.
-Eating dinner at a moderately priced restaurant in Guatemala City will cost around $10 USD per person," remarked one expat in Guatemala.
+Eating dinner at a moderately priced restaurant in Guatemala City will cost around $10 USD per person," said one expat.

 What type of recreational facilities are in Guatemala?